Interview with Taryn Strong

-This week, Liv has a Kitchen Table Conversation with Taryn Strong.
-She’s a recovery advocate, yoga teacher specialising in yoga for addiction, and co-creator of She Recovers.
+This week, Liv interviewed Taryn Strong.
+She's a recovery advocate, yoga teacher specialising in yoga for addiction, and co-creator of She Recovers.

 – “We can recover.
 We do recover.
 And we are stronger together.”

 Liv: What did your disordered relationship with food look like?
 And how is it now?

 I was a competitive Irish dancer.
 How we looked was a huge factor in how we scored in the competitions.
 So, my perfectionism and body image issues started there.
 I was always petite, but still very self-conscious about my body.
 When I started using cocaine at 16, my body weight dropped.
 I loved that I didn’t have an appetite and loved watching my body shrink.
 Then, when I stopped using one of my main concerns was gaining the weight back.
 I would try to only eat once or twice a day and would obsess over what I ate.
 My appetite had returned and I hated it.
 I didn’t eat much – but what I was eating was never healthy.
 There was a huge disconnect for me between using food to nourish my body – it was a concept I had no idea about – until I discovered yoga at age 19.
 I realized the importance of nourishing my body.
 I started to eat healthy because I noticed how shitty it felt to be doing yoga after eating unhealthy food or not enough food.
 My relationship with food these days is something that I do have to keep in check.
 Although I try to eat healthy, nurtrient dense food, I can forget to eat or have days where I don’t eat enough because I get busy and don’t make eating a priority.
 But, am very happy to report that my relationship with food and my body these days is very positive.